titov-vv/jal/docs/README.md

 ### Installation
 *jal* was created to be portable and cross-platform.
 Thus you have several ways to install and run the program:
 - You may get file archive from [the GitHub repository](https://github.com/titov-vv/jal), unpack it into suitable directory on your PC and use `run.py` to start application.
-In order to succeed this way you need to have Python 3.8.1 and satisfy all dependencies listed in `requirements.txt`.
+In order to succeed this way you need to have at least Python 3.8.1 and satisfy all dependencies listed in `requirements.txt`.
+Let's say some words about installing python on windows-based computers, as this application becomes poplular for non-programming people.
+The best place to download python distro is official site, sure.
+Important, in installer dialogues to check boxes for installing `pip` and `Add python to environment variables`.
+Don't forget to reboot windows to be sure, that changes applies correctly.

 - You may use installation package with `pip install jal` command.
 It will take care about dependencies automatically and will install `jal` entry point<sup>*</sup> to run the program.
+For windows-users the best and easiest way is to start windows command prompt (cmd) and run command mentioned above in it.
+If python set up correctly and installation succeeded you may just type `jal` to run application.
 Alternatively you may use `python -m jal.jal` if you can't run application with `jal` entry point.
 - You may mix two methods together - download source files from github and then use `setup.py` for preferred way of installation.

 Database will be initialized automatically with minimal required set of data and you will be able to start use the program.

 <sup>*</sup> - entry point location is platform dependable.
-Eg. on Linux it might be in `~/.local/run`, on Windows - `Scripts` directory of your python installation.
+Eg. on Linux it might be in `~/.local/run`, on Windows - `Scripts` directory of your python installation or `Appdata/Roaming/Python/.../Scripts/` in user profile path.

 ### Upgrades
 If you installed *jal* via *pip* then you may upgrade it to newer version with help of command `pip install jal -U`